-Forked Pine Nature Trail is a 0.7 mile lightly trafficked loop trail located near Henderson, Tennessee that features a great forest setting and is good for all skill levels.
-The trail is primarily used for hiking and is accessible year-round.
+Forked Pine Nature Trail is a 1 mile lightly trafficked loop trail located near Henderson, Tennessee that features a great forest setting and is good for all skill levels.
+The trail is primarily used for walking and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash